NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ```

 ## Step 6.3: Check the stage
 After updating the position, check the stage when the selection of an object is changed.
-Do this with an `"if"` statement in `on_stage_event()`, like so:
+Do this with an `if` statement in `on_stage_event()`, like so:

 ```python
     def on_stage_event(self, event):